 It is well recognised that good, consistent attendance at school is crucial to a child's learning so children should not be taken out of school for the purposes of a holiday.

-Time off school for family holidays is not a right, but the school can allow up to 10 days absence in exceptional circumstances.
+As part of the government's attendance drive, most requests for holidays cannot be authorised: Time off school for family holidays is not a right although we understand he financial implications, but the school may consider allowing up to 10 days absence in exceptional circumstances.